Botanical Name: Lavandula angustifolia

 Thinning: When 1" tall, thin to 1 every 18"–24"

-Harvesting: To harvest flowers for aromatic and culinary use, cut flower clusters or strip flowers from stems just as color begins to show but before flowers are fully open.
-Store in cool, dry, place away from direct sunlight.
+Harvesting: For longest vase life, harvest in the morning and choose flower spikes that are partially to fully open.
+For aromatic and culinary use, cut flower clusters or strip flowers from stems just as flower buds begin to show color.
+Store in a cool, dry place away from direct sunlight.